JAlcocerT/JAlcocerT/content/blog/entrep-podcast.md

 title: "A podcast for all"
 date: 2025-12-01
 draft: false
-tags: ["Web","Astro","Entrep","RSS"]
+tags: ["Web","Astro","Entrep","RSS","Make-Podcast","Svelte"]
 description: 'Using astro and '
 url: 'make-podcast'
 ---

 **Tl;DR**

 Because astro SSG and CSR are so cool.

-Creating a DIY podcast platform.
+Why not...Creating a DIY podcast platform.

 **Intro**